-All offering costs were allocated to the applicable financial instruments for the period from 21 April 2021 (date of incorporation) to 31 December 2021.
+All offering costs were allocated to the applicable financial instruments for the respective financial periods.

 3. Fair value measurement

 A number of the Company's accounting policies and disclosures require the measurement of fair values for financial assets and liabilities.